peter88213/novelyst/docs/help/export_menu.md

 ---

-## Manuscript with visible tags for proof reading
+## Manuscript with visible structure tags for proof reading

 This will write parts, chapters, and scenes into a new OpenDocument text document (odt) with visible scene markers.
 File name suffix is